Skip to main content

 Three-dimensional nail art takes this even further with sculpted gel elements that literally rise off the nail surface.
 Tiny flowers, bows, hearts, and even miniature fruits are being crafted with builder gel and attached to nails for an ultra-playful, almost jewelry-like effect.

 While 3D nail art is best left to skilled professionals or advanced enthusiasts, textured finishes like velvet and sugar nails are surprisingly easy to achieve at home.
 Simply apply your colored polish and, while it is still wet, dip or sprinkle the appropriate powder over the surface.
 Allow it to dry completely before gently brushing away any excess.
+If you want dimensional designs that actually last, my spring acrylic nails post walks through the extended-wear counterpart — acrylic is where most of these sculpted 3D elements really shine.

 Textured nail designs featuring velvet finish and 3D floral elements